-Existing Proposed Explanation in writing an assistant regional returning officer.
-Term of office (2) An assistant regional returning officer holds office at pleasure of the Regional Returning Officer. perform such duties as the Regional Returning Officer may assign.
+Existing Proposed Explanation 104.
+(1) Each Regional Returning Officer shall, without delay after being appointed, appoint in writing an assistant regional returning officer.
+Term of office (2) An assistant regional returning officer holds office at pleasure of the Regional Returning Officer. pleasure of the Chief Electoral Officer, and to perform such duties as the Regional Returning Officer may assign.
 Other assistant regional returning officers (5) At the request of the Regional Returning Officer, the Chief Electoral Officer may (a) authorize the Regional Returning Officer to appoint an assistant regional returning officer for a specific community or area in the Region; and (b) authorize the establishment of an office for that assistant regional returning officer.
 Limitation of authorization (6) An assistant regional returning officer appointed for a community or area may exercise powers and shall perform the duties of office only for that area.
 (2) The Chief Electoral Officer may: (a) appoint an assistant regional returning officer for a specific community or area in a Region to act only for that community or area and assign their duties; and (b) authorize the establishment of an office for that assistant regional returning officer.
-The CEO will appoint the assistant regional returning officer in specific communities or areas.
-Duties
+The Chief Electoral Officer will appoint the assistant regional returning officer in specific communities or areas.

-Existing Proposed Explanation (3) An assistant regional returning officer shall perform such duties as the Regional Returning Officer may assign.
+Existing Proposed Explanation Duties (3) An assistant regional returning officer shall perform such duties as the Regional Returning Officer may assign.
 Dismissal 105.
 (1) A Regional Returning Officer who intends to revoke the appointment of an assistant regional returning officer shall do so in writing and state the reasons for the revocation.
-(3) A Regional Returning Officer may recommend to the Chief Electoral Officer that the appointment of an assistant regional returning officer should be revoked in writing and stating the reasons for the recommendation.
-The RRO can recommend dismissal to the CEO and must provide reasons.
-Notification of Chief Electoral Officer (3) The Regional Returning Officer shall notify the Chief Electoral Officer where the appointment of an assistant regional returning officer is revoked, or where the assistant regional returning officer resigns or dies. deleted The CEO will dismiss.
-Resignation (2) An assistant regional returning officer may resign by informing the Regional Returning Officer or, when the position of Regional Returning Officer is vacant, the Chief Electoral Officer.
-(4) An assistant regional returning officer may resign by informing the Chief Electoral Officer.
-Resignation will be made to the CEO.
+(3) A Regional Returning Officer may recommend to the Chief Electoral Officer in writing that the appointment of an assistant regional returning officer should be revoked, stating the reasons for the recommendation.
+The RRO can recommend dismissal to the Chief Electoral Officer and must provide reasons.
+Notification of Chief Electoral Officer (3) The Regional Returning Officer shall notify the Chief Electoral Officer where the appointment of an assistant regional returning officer is revoked, or where the assistant regional returning officer resigns or dies. deleted The Chief Electoral Officer will dismiss.
+Resignation (2) An assistant regional returning officer may resign by informing the Regional Returning Officer or, when the position of Regional (4) An assistant regional returning officer may resign by informing the Chief Electoral Officer.
+Resignation will be made to the Chief Electoral Officer.